RebeldeCuantico/ddd-api/README.md

 │   ├── aggregate_root.rs   # Definition of AggregateRoot trait
 │   ├── entity_base.rs      # Definition of EntityBase trait
 │   ├── product.rs          # Implementation of Product entity as an AggregateRoot
+│   ├── value_object.rs     # Definition of ValueObject trait
 │   └── value_objects/
-│       ├── identifier.rs   # Implementation of Identifier as a ValueObject
+│       ├── money.rs        # Implementation of money as a ValueObject
-│       └── value_object.rs # Definition of ValueObject trait
+│       └── identifier.rs   # Implementation of Identifier as a ValueObject
 └── lib.rs                  # Library entry point
 ```